pmean/build-website/text/17/07/important-packages-for-r.md

 summaries of particular areas in R called [Task Views](https://cran.r-project.org/web/views/).
-These are volunteer led efforts to summarize all of the packages in a certain area like Econometrics, Meta-analysis, orÂ  Time Series Analysis.
+These are volunteer led efforts to summarize all of the packages in a certain area like Econometrics, Meta-analysis, or  Time Series Analysis.

 There are also many R packages that exist to meet general needs.
 The ggplot2 library, for example, provides a different approach to graphical